Mary Pinchot Meyer: Marriage

-In 1953, Senator Joseph McCarthy publicly accused Cord Meyer of being a Communist and the Federal Bureau of Investigation was reported to have looked into Mary's political past.
-Allen Dulles and Frank Wisner aggressively defended Meyer and he remained with the CIA.
+In 1953, Senator Joseph McCarthy publicly accused Cord Meyer of being a Communist.
+The Federal Bureau of Investigation was reported to have looked into Mary's political past.
+Allen Dulles and Frank Wisner aggressively defended Meyer, and he remained with the CIA.
 However, by early 1954, Cord Meyer had become unhappy with his CIA career.
-He used contacts from his covert operations in Operation Mockingbird to approach several New York publishers for a job but was rebuffed.
+He used contacts from his covert operations in Operation Mockingbird to approach several New York publishers for a job, but was rebuffed.

-In the summer of 1954, John F. Kennedy and his wife Jackie Kennedy bought the house in McLean, Virginia next door to the Meyers'; at some point Pinchot Meyer and Jackie Kennedy became acquainted and eventually, after both had moved back to Georgetown, "they went on walks together."
+In the summer of 1954, John F. Kennedy and his wife Jackie Kennedy bought the house in McLean, Virginia next door to the Meyers'; at some point Meyer and Jackie Kennedy became acquainted.
+Eventually, after both had moved back to Georgetown, "they went on walks together."
 By the end of 1954, Cord Meyer was still with the CIA and often in Europe, running Radio Free Europe, Radio Liberty, and managing millions of dollars of U.S. government funds worldwide to support progressive-seeming foundations and organizations opposing the Soviet Union.

-One of Pinchot Meyer's close friends was a fellow Vassar alumna, Cicely d'Autremont, who married James Angleton.
-In 1955, Meyer's sister Antoinette (Tony) married Ben Bradlee, who was then Washington bureau chief of Newsweek.
+One of Meyer's close friends was a fellow Vassar alumna, Cicely d'Autremont, who married James Angleton.
+In 1955, Meyer's sister Antoinette married Ben Bradlee, who was then Washington bureau chief of Newsweek.
 On December 18, 1956, the Meyers' middle son Michael, aged nine, was hit by a car near their house and died.
 Although this tragedy brought Mary and Cord Meyer closer for a time, Mary filed for divorce in 1958.